- Hit and Run

 Hit and Run Crashes in Florida - Visit the website of the Florida Department of Highway Safety and Motor Vehicles (FDHSMV) to learn more about recent increases in fatal hit and run crashes in Florida since 2014.
 The Florida Department of Transportation (DOT), Florida Sheriffs Association, the Florida Police Chiefs Association and the Florida Highway Patrol have partnered to bring down the number of fatal hit-and-run crashes by educating drivers on the penalties faced if they leave the scene of the crash.
 Find information on active hit and run investigations in FHP Troop C in Hillsborough County.

 Hit and Run Traffic Crashes in Hillsborough County, FL - Visit the website of the Hillsborough County Sheriff's Office to find information on current traffic accidents involving injury or fatality, or no injury.
 The website also shows road congestion and street flooding problems or road closures.
 Find a list of local traffic crashes in Hillsborough County, FL, by type, location, cross street, status and status time.
+This website can be used to find out if a hit and run was reported in Hillsborough County.
+It might not take long after the crash for officers to increase the chances of catching a hit and run driver by going to their home or work to interogate the suspected driver.

 Application for Traffic Calls for Service for Tampa Police Department - Visit the website of the City of Tampa to find an application for TPD Traffic Calls for service which is updated every 30 minutes.
 Find calls for service from today, yesterday and during the last week.
 The information listed includes the occurrence date, time of dispatch, clear time, address, description and report number.
 Many of the descriptions are coded as "hit and run."
 Other descriptions of the calls for service include “street obstruction” or “traffic crash.”
 The City of Tampa website publishes an application that provides access to Tampa Police Current Traffic Calls for Service.
 From this list, you can also find links to the Tampa Police Traffic Advisories Map.